 The Ronald E. McNair Post-Baccalaureate Achievement Program is a federal program funded by a U.S. Department of Education grant.
-This grant enables the TRIO/McNair Scholars Program at Southeast Missouri State University to provide experience of scholarly research/graduate work and collaboration opportunities with faculty as students prepare for graduate school.
+This grant enables the TRIO/McNair Scholars Program at Southeast Missouri State University to provide the experience of scholarly research/graduate work and collaboration opportunities with faculty as students prepare for graduate school.

 Applicants must meet all of the following: